-If you are looking for easy craft activities to do with your children of any age, that can take a flexible amount of time keeping them busy for as long as you like (potentially all the way up to Christmas!), as well as being wonderful bonding time for all the family, look no further!
-These crafts will also make wonderful presents for friends and family and will be beautiful Christmas decorations for your house!
-All these activities are also low waste and eco-friendly – enjoy ☺
+If you are looking for easy crafts for kids, whatever their ages to keep them busy (potentially all the way up to Christmas!) look no further!
+A wonderful bonding activity that will also make great presents for friends and family !
+All these crafts for kids are also low waste and eco-friendly – enjoy ☺

-This year, we got our first Christmas tree – as we felt we finally have enough space to squeeze a tree in.
-We bought a fake one, as real ones are so beautiful but I don’t think we’d be able to pot it and have it survive on our city balcony, so we will miss out on the smell but thought it wasn’t worth the waste.
-This is to say that having a tree but never having had one before, we have to ‘produce’ as many different decorations for it as possible.
-We decided to embark on a Decorations project, making lots of them for friends and family too.
+This year, we got our first Christmas tree – we felt we finally had enough space to squeeze a tree in.
+We bought a fake one because we won’t be able to pot a real one afterwards and it won’t survive on our city balcony.
+We’ll miss out on the smell but thought it wasn’t worth the waste.
+Since we’ve never had a tree before, it’s the perfect excuse to make as many decorations for it as possible.
+We decided to embark on a decorations project, making lots of them for friends and family too.

-Here are three different craft activities that you can do to make gorgeous Christmas decorations with your little helpers!
+Here are three different crafts for kids (and adults) that you can do to make gorgeous Christmas decorations with your little helpers!

 5 oranges, cloves, red ribbon, rope, scissors, knife and chopping board, oven

-- When the oranges are dry, set them to cool.
-Then you and the little ones can decorate them with cloves, as they like.
+When the oranges are dry, set them to cool.
+Then you and the little ones can decorate them with cloves.
 You can add cloves to the skin area or to the centre.

-- With scissors, make a small hole at the top of each orange pulp.
+With scissors, make a small hole at the top of each orange pulp.
 Now, you can make orange garlands adding many orange slices to a red ribbon, or single orange hangers.
 You can use rope for a more natural and neutral look.
-I have an orange circle hanging from each handle in the house, from my wardrobe, to the bedside table and doors!
+I have an orange circle hanging on all my doorhandles!
 Dry oranges and cloves smell amazing and they will add a Christmassy atmosphere to the whole house!
-I love arranging orange garlands around our Christmas tree.
+I also love arranging orange garlands around our Christmas tree.
+Top on our Crafts for kids list!

-This is a longer activity, that can really create a variety of ornaments for your tree depending on whether you decide to colour the ornaments, if you make incisions on them and how long you cook them for.
+This craft activity for kids is a bit longer.
+Duration will vary depending on whether you decide to colour the ornaments, if you make incisions on them and how long you cook them for.
 I will explain a few variants as we go along and recommend you mix and match to make as many types of decorations as you like!

 What you will need: